Smoot, L. Douglas (Leon Douglas)

 Contains an extremely detailed compilation (eight volumes) of official documents, correspondence, minutes, photographs, estimates, and records associated with the renovation of the old Brigham Young Academy building in Provo, UT.
 Also includes a CD with a digitized copy of each volume (excluding Vol. 3, written by L. Lee Bartlett).

-Collection includes correspondence, articles, awards, photographs, journals, calendars, and other memorabilia that document Smoot's professional, religious, and family life from 1907 to 2011.
-The collection consists mostly of purposefully compiled scrapbooks that are organized by year rather than by content.
+Collection includes correspondence, articles, awards, photographs, journals, calendars, and other memorabilia that document Douglas Smoot's professional life as a professor of engineering at Brigham Young University, religious, and family and personal life, including involvement with Academy Square in Provo, from 1907 to 2011.
+The collection consists mostly of methodically compiled scrapbooks that are organized by year rather than by content.